8bitbuddhist/PixelMaestro/docs/canvas.md

 **Note:** When calling one of the `draw_` methods on a ColorCanvas, you will also need to pass the Color you want to use to draw the shape.

-The Canvas uses a typical Cartesian coordinate system.
+The Canvas uses a Cartesian coordinate system.
 The origin (0, 0) is at the top-left corner of the Section.

 For an example of drawing various shapes, see the [CanvasDemo](../gui/demo/canvasdemo.cpp).